upper waypoint

 State Sen. Steven Bradford (D-Gardena) speaks with attendees during a California Reparations Task Force meeting in Sacramento on March 3, 2023.
 (Beth LaBerge/KQED)

-The bill creates a state process for reviewing claims from people who believe they lost property through the racially motivated use of eminent domain.
-Claims deemed valid would be eligible for compensation.
-The final version of the bill passed both houses without opposition.
+Gov. Gavin Newsom vetoed Senate Bill 1050, a bill that would’ve created a state process for reviewing claims from people who believe they lost property through the racially motivated use of eminent domain.

 Sponsored